-We implement the various networks participating in the attack as standard deep convolution networks.
-The networks $\f$ and $\tf$ are constructed using different architectures; however, their last layers apply the same activation function.
-The activation function of $\f$ can be trivially inferred by observing the received \textit{smashed} data.
-The inverse mapping~$\tfi$ is composed of transposed convolutional layers.
-The discriminator $D$ is a convolutional network and is deeper than the other employed networks.
-This is to force the feature-spaces of $\f$ and $\tf$ to be as similar as possible as they become indistinguishable to the discriminator.
-During the training, we regularize $D$ with a gradient penalty~\cite{wgan}.
-This improves the stability of the adversarial training and speeds up the convergence of $\f$.
-Fine-grained details on the adopted architectures and hyper-parameters are given in Appendix~\ref{app:arch}.
+The network $\tf$ (the attacker's pilot network) is constructed \mb{by leveraging a different} architecture from the one used for $\f$.
+In particular, the network is chosen to be as simple as possible (\ie shallow and with a limited number of parameters).
+Intuitively, this allows us to define a very smooth target latent-space $\Z$ and simplify the learning process of $\f$ during the attack.
+The inverse mapping~$\tfi$ is \mb{also a shallow network} composed of transposed convolutional layers.
+The discriminator $D$ is a residual network and is chosen to be deeper than the other employed networks with the intent of forcing the feature spaces of $\f$ and $\tf$ to be as similar as possible until they become indistinguishable.
+During the setup phase, we regularize $D$ with a gradient penalty and use the Wasserstein loss~\cite{wgan} for the adversarial training.
+This greatly improves the stability of the attack and speeds up the convergence of $\f$.
+We rely on slightly different architectures for the attacker's networks (\ie $\tf$, $\tfi$~and~$D$) based on the depth of the split of $\f$.
+More detailed information about these, other hyper-parameters, and datasets pre-processing operations are given in Appendix~\ref{app:arch}.